 Come to your search prepared to show that you are a good tenant.
 In a tight housing market like the Bay Area, property owners may be more picky than elsewhere.
 It is a good idea to have a "Housing Resume" that lists 1) your name, address and phone number; 2) your previous addresses, landlords and their phone numbers; 3) your present (or future) employer’s address and phone; and 4) a letter or two that recommend you as a good tenant.
 Landlords will be more likely to rent to you if they feel assured that you will pay rent on time and take good care of their property.

 Start your search early.
 While there may not be any such thing as a "good" time of the year to be looking for housing in Berkeley, August is one of the more difficult times.
 This is when many students are returning to the University of California and are also looking for a place to live.
-If at all possible, try to come for a week long search in June or July, or plan on arriving in town a few weeks before classes start.
+For those of you who are interested in the member school housing options outlined above, plan to apply EARLY (as soon as April 1 at some schools), and then be prepared to wait for a placement until June or July.
+For private housing options (like Craigslist or other online classifieds) try to come for a week long search in June or July, or plan on arriving in town at least a few weeks before classes start.

 Be ready to "move" when you find a place that you like.
 Because housing in the Bay Area is such the "seller’s market" you will find that the best apartments are snatched up very quickly, sometimes in a matter of hours.
 If you find a place you like, consider making an offer before someone else does.
 You should be prepared to pay first and last month’s rent plus a security deposit in order to move in to a new apartment, though sometimes landlords will not require all three.